 Ensuring efficiency in your operation is a key challenge for any businesses.
-But get it right, says Business Growth Hub Manufacturing advisor Paul Holt, and it can significantly improve productivity and, ultimately, your business’ bottom-line.
+But get it right, says Business Growth Hub Manufacturing advisor Andy Hinton, and it can significantly improve productivity and, ultimately, your business’ bottom-line.

 When I work with a manufacturer who is looking to increase the profitability of their operation, one of the first things we’ll look at is waste elimination.
 By this, I don’t mean looking at the best ways to dispose of materials, or cutting energy bills.
 The purpose of the exercise is to identify the wasted time and resources that can be eliminated from your processes to improve flow.

 The ‘eight wastes’ technique, or TIM WOODS, highlights areas of your business which may be wasteful and is a systematic way of categorising and identifying priorities for improvement.